Rolex GMT-Master II”

 While 2019 marked the end of the ref.
 116710BLNR, it also saw the introduction of the ref.
 126710BLNR.
 This newer GMT-Master II Batman is nearly identical to its predecessor.
 However, there are two key differences: One is that the current reference is available on a Jubilee or Oyster bracelet.
 The other is found inside the case, with the caliber 3285 replacing the 3186.
 This upgraded movement boasts a longer, 70-hour power reserve.

 Due to high demand, you will most likely have to spend years waiting to buy one of these timepieces from an authorized dealer.
 You can get your watch much more quickly online, though it will come at a significant markup.
-This model costs around 25,000 USD new, while pre-owned versions sell for about 1,000 USD less.
+This model costs around 19,500 USD new, while pre-owned versions sell for about 1,000 USD less.
+For comparison: this watch demanded almost 27,000 USD new in April 2022.
 Both prices are much higher than the manufacturer's suggested retail price of 10,750 USD.

 GMT-Master II: Two-Tone and Solid Gold Editions